ademsuslu/ademsuslu/README.md

 What I use? 🛠

-I prefer React & Next for front-end, Nextjs for back-end development but I :heart everything about JS!
+I prefer React & Next for front-end, Nextjs for back-end development but I <3 everything about JS!

 I also mainly use Css, bootstrap and tailwind Css